top of page

 Understanding Your Pet’s Vaccines

 We hear it all the time: “My dog never goes to the dog park.” or “My cat lives indoors - does she really need vaccines?”
 At Wheatland Animal Hospital, those are great questions - and exactly the kinds of conversations we love having with pet parents.
-Why Pet Vaccines Matter Vaccines aren’t one-size-fits-all.
+Vaccines aren’t one-size-fits-all.
 They’re personalized preventive care that keeps your pet protected based on their age, lifestyle, and environment.
-Many of the diseases we vaccinate against - including P

 Jan 52 min read